-Mada Data automod Mode Data entered Automatic mode The LCD display cycles through both the inlet and overcurrent protector information.
+Mode Data entered Automatic mode The LCD display cycles through both the inlet and overcurrent protector information.
 This is the default.
 Overcurrent protector information is available only when your PX3 has overcurrent protectors.
 Inlet overview The LCD display cycles through the inlet information only.

-- To enable the front panel outlet-switching function, select the 'Outlet switching' checkbox. - To enable the front panel actuator-control function, select the 'Peripheral actuator control' checkbox. - The built-in beeper's mute control function is enabled per default.
-To disable it, deselect the 'Mute beeper' checkbox. - By default the front panel RCM self-test function, if available, is enabled.
-See Disabling or Enabling Front Panel RCM Self-Test (on page 805). - 3.
+- To enable the front panel actuator-control function, select the 'Peripheral actuator control' checkbox. - The built-in beeper's mute control function is enabled per default.
+To disable it, deselect the 'Mute beeper' checkbox.

+- By default the front panel RCM self-test function, if available, is enabled.
+See Disabling or Enabling Front Panel RCM Self-Test (on page 704). - 3.
 Click Save.

 If the 'Mute beeper' feature is enabled, you can operate the front panel to mute it whenever it beeps.
-See Muting the Internal Beeper (on page 134).

-Or you can turn on or off outlets/actuators by operating the front panel.
-See Power Control (on page 140) and Peripherals (on page 148).
+See Muting the Internal Beeper (on page 133).
+Or you can turn on or off actuators by operating the front panel.
+See Peripherals (on page 136).